raspberrypilearning/happy-birthday/en/step_3.md

 ![screenshot](images/birthday-edit-html.png)

-+ If you have made a mistake and want to undo your changes, you can click the menu button and then click 'Reset'.
-Try it!
++ If you have made a mistake and want to undo all of your changes, you can click the menu button and then click 'Reset'.

 ![screenshot](images/birthday-reset.png)

+To undo just the last thing you did, you can press the <kbd>Ctrl + Z</kbd> keys together.

 ### You don't need a Trinket account to save your projects!